hazelcast/hazelcast/hazelcast-documentation/src/CommonExceptionTypes.md

 - `HazelcastInstanceNotActiveException`: Thrown when `HazelcastInstance` is not active (already shutdown or being shutdown) during an invocation.

-- `HazelcastOverloadException`: Thrown when the system will not handle more load due to an overload.
+- `HazelcastOverloadException`: Thrown when the system will not handle any more load due to an overload.
 This exception is thrown when back pressure is enabled.

 - `DistributedObjectDestroyedException`: Thrown when an already destroyed `DistributedObject` (IMap, IQueue, etc.) is accessed and when a method call is done over a destroyed object.